galaxyproject/galaxy-hub/content/events/2023-10-egd/esg/index.md

 # EuroScienceGateway General Assembly Meeting

-Being hosted in the frame of the [European Galaxy Days 2023](/events/2023-10-egd/) our first GA meeting will take place in Freiburg.
+Having been hosted in the frame of the [European Galaxy Days 2023](/events/2023-10-egd/) our first GA meeting took place in Freiburg.
 Find essential information dedicated to ESG in the following.

 ## Agenda